jadevaibhav/Signature-verification-using-deep-learning/README.md

 Trainable params: 1,082,926
 Non-trainable params: 4,269,716
 ```
+As you might have guessed, only storing the 'Model' is required from above architecture.
+Please refer to code for details.
 The 3 input layers are for anchor, positive and negative image respectively.
 I am compiling the model with triplet loss
 ```
 mod.compile(optimizer='adam',loss=triplet_loss,metrics=['accuracy'])
 ```